HefnaValravn/ubuntu_server/extra_exercises/explanation_misc_exercises.md

 - LOCALE: I just modified the /etc/default/locale file to suit my needs.

 - SUDO: I added the user "check" to the sudoers group with the `sudo usermod -aG sudo check` command.
-Then I opened the sudoers file (using `sudo visudo`) and added a few commands to allow the check user to execute a few commands as sudo without password verification. (`check ALL(ALL) NOPASSWD: /usr/lib/nagios/plugins/check_apt`, `check ALL=(ALL) NOPASSWD: /usr/sbin/arp`)
+Then I opened the sudoers file (using `sudo visudo`) and added a few commands to allow the check user to execute a few commands as sudo without password verification. (`check ALL=(ALL) NOPASSWD: /usr/lib/nagios/plugins/check_apt`, `check ALL=(ALL) NOPASSWD: /usr/sbin/arp`)